Age of majority (England)

 The age of majority in England is 18, having been reduced from 21 by the Family Law Reform Act 1969.
-At that age persons are considered as adults and acquire the legal capacity to enter into legally binding contracts (thus to hold a credit card and take out a loan), to vote in elections, to buy tobacco and cigarettes and have a tattoo.
-Below that age persons are considered in law to be "infants" and colloquially to be "children" or youth.
+At that age persons are considered to acquire capacity in full to enter into legally binding contracts (thus to hold a credit card and take out a loan), to vote in elections, to buy tobacco and cigarettes and have a tattoo.

 There are some things a person cannot do at age 18.
 For example, one must be 21 to adopt a child (unless one is the mother or father of the child).

 Capacities at earlier ages

 10

-At the age of 10, in England, Wales, and Northern Ireland a child is deemed criminally responsible and may be tried in a court of law.
-The age of criminal responsibility in Scotland is 8 although a child may not be prosecuted in a court until the age of 12.
+At the age of 10, in England a child is deemed criminally responsible and may be tried in a court of law.

 11

-At the age of 11 a child may open a bank current account, but only with permission from a parent.
+At the age of 11 a child may open a bank current account, but only with permission from a parent (until age 16).
 Children up to the age of 11 may be referred to a social worker and a children's hearing.